 The physical reality is more mixed.
 The school operates across multiple buildings behind a row of terraced houses, including mobile classrooms and an old factory building; parts of a single-storey building were recently destroyed by fire.
 This context is not a minor detail, it links directly to the most serious concerns raised about site safety and maintenance.

 Leadership is also an important part of atmosphere.
-The school website lists the head teacher as Rumela Begum.
+The head teacher as Rumela Begum.
 The January 2025 standard inspection report lists Mohammed Ramzan as headteacher at the time, indicating a leadership change since that inspection period.
 The school does not clearly publish an appointment date for the current head on its public pages, so parents should treat leadership capacity and stability as a core enquiry for visits and conversations.

 This places the school in line with the middle 35% of schools in England (25th to 60th percentile).